Lottery opens September 1st, 2023 - This is a lottery format and will be selecting entrants Oct 1st. ###

 We’ll have volunteers helping with keeping you warm, fed, and hydrated along with helping with any gear issues.
 We’ll do our best to help dry out boots and skins.
 We have a couple propane heaters for the tent plus several boot heaters.
 There will be a charging station for phones and we’ll have power bricks to hand out to charge batteries on the fly.
 We want you to be able to focus on the event and not worry about these items!

 We will be providing the following - Hot water, hot coffee, hot tang / gatorade, soup, chips, chocolates, and other typical aid station food.
-We’ll serve a mix of bagels Saturday AM, a basic lunch (sandwiches) Saturday and Sunday, soups for dinner, pancakes and bacon for Sunday breakfast, and keep the meal plan rolling as long as needed.
+We’ll serve a mix of bagels Friday AM, a basic lunch (sandwiches) Friday and Saturday, soups for dinner, pancakes and bacon for Saturday breakfast, and keep the meal plan rolling as long as needed.

-- Flexibility: As with life, things don't always go as planned.
-We might make on-the-fly modifications to the event if we feel it can make the event better.
+As with life, things don't always go as planned.
+We might make on-the-fly modifications to the event if we feel it can make the event better or safer.
 This might include a course change or delayed lap start time.
 We don’t plan on this happening but understand there could be some slight changes day of the event.